German-NLP-Group/xlsr/README.md

   - entailment to 1.0
   - neutral to 0.0

-My using the contradiction samples form XNLI we also get negative values.
+My using the contradiction samples from XNLI we also get negative values.
 Our hypothesis is that this benefits the model.

 ## Hyperparameter Search
 - we do a 10 fold cross validation over concatenation of stsb-train and stsb-dev